JuliaDynamics/DiscreteEvents.jl/docs/src/usage.md

 ### Now

-If processes want IO-operations to finish before letting the clock proceed, they can enclose those operations in a `now!` call.
+Processes in a simulation want their IO-operations to finish before the clock proceeds.
+Therefore they must enclose those operations in a `now!` call.

 ```@docs
 now!